 Expected feature toggle lifetime

-The expected lifetime of the experimental feature toggles obviously depends on the type of experiment and the amount of traffic available.
+The expected lifetime of the experiment toggles obviously depends on the type of experiment and the amount of traffic available.
 To get a statistically valid result of the experiment, the dataset (e.g. the user segments and the metrics in the experiments) are of most importance.
 We will not dive into these details in this blog post.
-From our experience, the experimental feature toggles usually lives for weeks.
+From our experience, the experiment toggles usually lives for weeks.
 Sometimes they live for months, but we do advise against them to live for multiple months.
 The reason for this is that usually you should have a clear direction after running the experiment in a month or two.
 Also, it is our experience that it is quite complex and time consuming running multiple experiments in parallel over a long period of time.
 Then it is better to decrease complexity, move onto the next experiment.
 If the decision proved to be wrong – pick it up again and improve.

-The purpose of operational feature toggles is to introduce quick safety mechanism to increase control in situations where not all parts of the system might be under the control of the DevOps team.
-The best known operational feature toggle pattern is «Kill switches».
+The purpose of operational toggles is to introduce quick safety mechanism to increase control in situations where not all parts of the system might be under the control of the DevOps team.
+The best known operational toggle pattern is «Kill switches».

 The Kill switch feature toggle pattern is feature toggles that wraps in less important or flaky parts of your system.
 The reason for doing this are usually one of two.
 The first reason is that this allows the DevOps team to disable these less important parts of the system in periods when there are unusually high traffic.
 The reason to disable part of the system, is the fact that in such unusual times, it is better to keep parts of the business up compared to close it all down.